hirememorey/yesand-music/REFACTORING_ANALYSIS.md

 4. **Supports Extensibility**: New transformations can be added easily
 5. **Provides Musical Intelligence**: Proper transformation ordering and context awareness

-This refactoring establishes a solid foundation for the Music Cursor semantic MIDI editing vision, ensuring that the low-level MIDI processing is both musically intelligent and technically robust.
+This refactoring establishes a solid foundation for the YesAnd Music semantic MIDI editing vision, ensuring that the low-level MIDI processing is both musically intelligent and technically robust.

 ## Next Steps

 1. **Implement the refactored code** in the actual JUCE project
 2. **Run comprehensive tests** to validate all functionality
 3. **Add more transformation functions** (humanization, velocity curves, etc.)
-4. **Integrate with Music Cursor control plane** for real-time parameter control
+4. **Integrate with YesAnd Music control plane** for real-time parameter control
 5. **Performance optimization** based on real-world usage patterns